 Recent Events-The travel industry continues to be adversely affected by the global health crisis due to the outbreak of the coronavirus ("COVID-19"), as well as by government directives that have been enacted to slow the spread of the virus.
-As expected, this pandemic has continued to have a material impact on our consolidated financial results in the second quarter of 2021.
-Despite the continued negative impacts of the COVID-19 pandemic on our business and global travel volumes, as COVID-19 vaccines have continued to be administered, we have seen some continued improvement in our key volume metrics during the second quarter of 2021.
+As expected, this pandemic has continued to have a material impact on our consolidated financial results in the third quarter of 2021.
+Despite the continued negative impacts of the COVID-19 pandemic on our business and global travel volumes, as COVID-19 vaccines have continued to be administered, we have seen some continued improvement in our key volume metrics during the third quarter of 2021 as compared to the prior year.
 Domestic bookings continue to exceed international bookings, however, negatively impacting revenue.
-With the continued increase in volumes, our incentive consideration costs are also increasing significantly compared to the prior year.
+With the continued increase in volumes, our incentive consideration costs have also increased significantly compared to the prior year.

 The inputs into our judgments and estimates consider the economic implications of COVID-19 on our critical and significant accounting estimates.
-Our air booking cancellation reserve totaled \$18 million as of June 30, 2021, which is consistent with our reserve as of December 31, 2020.
-Additionally, our allowance for credit losses at June 30, 2021 was \$86 million, a decrease of \$12 million from December 31, 2020.
-The provision for credit losses for the six months ended June 30, 2021 decreased \$52 million from the same period in the prior year, primarily related to fully reserving for aged balances of certain customers in the prior year and an overall improvement in our forecasted credit losses in the current year given the start of the global economic recovery from the COVID-19 pandemic.
+Our air booking cancellation reserve totaled \$15 million and \$18 million as of September 30, 2021 and December 31, 2020, respectively.
+Additionally, our allowance for credit losses at September 30, 2021 was \$78 million, a decrease of \$19 million from December 31, 2020.
+The provision for credit losses for the nine months ended September 30, 2021 decreased \$62 million from the same period in the prior year, primarily related to fully reserving for aged balances of certain customers in the prior year and an overall improvement in our forecasted credit losses in the current year given the start of the global economic recovery from the COVID-19 pandemic.
 See Note 5.
 Credit Losses.
-Given the uncertainties surrounding the duration and effects of COVID-19, including any variants, on transaction volumes in the global travel industry, particularly air travel transaction volumes and future cancellation activity, including from airlines' insolvency or suspension of service or aircraft groundings, we cannot provide assurance that the assumptions used in these estimates will be accurate and the impacts could be material on our cancellation reserves, credit loss provisions and results of operations.

-We have not identified any triggering events or changes in circumstances since the performance of our annual goodwill impairment test that would require us to perform another goodwill impairment test and we did not record any goodwill impairment charges for the three and six months ended June 30, 2021.
+We have not identified any triggering events or changes in circumstances since the performance of our annual goodwill impairment test that would require us to perform another goodwill impairment test, and we did not record any goodwill impairment charges for the three and nine months ended September 30, 2021.
 See Note 8.
 Fair Value Measurements for further information.
 As we cannot predict the duration or scope of the COVID-19 pandemic, future impairments may occur and the negative financial impact to our consolidated financial statements and results of operations of potential future impairments cannot be reasonably estimated but could be material.

-Given the liquidity measures we enacted during 2020 and our ending cash balance of \$1.1 billion as of June 30, 2021, we believe that we have resources to sufficiently fund our liquidity requirements over at least the next twelve months; however, given the magnitude of travel decline and the unknown duration of the COVID-19 impact, we will continue to monitor our liquidity levels and take additional steps should we determine they are necessary.
+We believe our cash position and the liquidity measures we have taken will provide additional flexibility as we manage through the global economic recovery from the COVID-19 pandemic.
+As a result, we believe that we have resources to sufficiently fund our liquidity requirements over at least the next twelve months; however, given the magnitude of travel decline and the unknown duration of the COVID-19 impact, we will continue to monitor our liquidity levels and take additional steps should we determine they are necessary.